osrf/ros2multirobotbook/src/simulation.md

 simulation environments for multi-fleet traffic control, as we will explain further throughout this section.

 ## Building Map Generator
-Traffic_editor, discussed previously, is a tool to annotate building floor plans with fleet-specific traffic information in a vendor neutral manner.
+`traffic_editor`, discussed in the previous chapter, is a tool to annotate building floor plans with fleet-specific traffic information in a vendor neutral manner.
 This includes waypoints of interest, traffic lanes and shared resources such as doorways and lifts.
 It can also be used to markup the walls and floors and add